Commonly Used Brand Name(s)Somatuline Depot

 Pharmacologic ClassificationsSomatostatin (class)

 Lanreotide injection is used for the long-term treatment of acromegaly (a growth hormone disorder) in patients who cannot be treated with surgery or radiation.
 This medicine works by reducing the amount of growth hormone that the body produces.
-This medicine is also used to treat neuroendocrine tumors from the gastrointestinal tract or the pancreas (GEP-NET) that has spread or cannot be removed by surgery.
+This medicine is also used to treat neuroendocrine tumors from the stomach or bowels or pancreas (GEP-NET) that has spread or cannot be removed by surgery.

 This medicine is to be given only by or under the direct supervision of your doctor.

-A nurse or other trained health professional will give you this medicine.
+A nurse or other trained health professional will give you this medicine in a hospital or clinic.
 This medicine is given as a shot under the skin of your upper buttocks every 4 weeks.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies have not been performed on the relationship of age to the effects of lanreotide injection in the pediatric population.
 Safety and efficacy have not been established.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of lanreotide in the elderly.
 However, elderly patients are more likely to have age-related liver, kidney, or heart problems, which may require caution and an adjustment in the dose for patients receiving lanreotide injection.